somaproject/acqboard/docs/signalchain/signalchain.rst

 The AD8221 In-amp is used to provide high common-mode rejection.
 See figer foo for a plot of the CMMR of the input stage.
 This stage has a constant gain of 100.
-To accomodate the large DC offsets inherent in most electrophysiology recording environments, the inputs are AC-coupled.
+To accommodate the large DC offsets inherent in most electrophysiology recording environments, the inputs are AC-coupled.